-The Lower Connecticut River Valley (LCRV) Region is located in Southeastern Connecticut.
+The Lower Connecticut River Valley (LCRV) Region is located in southeastern Connecticut.
 The LCRV is defined by the Connecticut River and Long Island Sound.
 The Connecticut River transects the Region from north to south, ending in Long Island Sound.
-The Region spans two counties and includes all municipalities located in Middlesex County and two municipalities located in New London County (Connecticut does not have county governments).
-The Region is comprised of seventeen unique municipalities, united by their geographic proximity to these defining natural features.
+The Region is made up of seventeen unique municipalities, united by their geographic proximity to these defining natural features.
 The Region is generally accessible by Rte.
 9 from the north, I-95 from the east and west, and I-91 from the north and west.
-The LCRV Region is bordered by several other planning regions: South Central to the west, Capitol Region to the north, and Southeastern to the east.
+The LCRV Region is bordered by several other planning regions: South Central to the west, Capitol Region to the north, and Southeastern to the east

-The Regional planning area (from north to south and west to east) includes: Cromwell, Portland, East Hampton, Middletown, Middlefield, Durham, Haddam, East Haddam, Killingworth, Chester, Lyme, Deep River, Essex, Clinton, Westbrook, Old Saybrook, and Old Lyme.
-The planning region covers all of Middlesex County and Lyme and Old Lyme in New London County.
+The Regional planning area (from north to south and west to east) includes: Cromwell, Portland, East Hamptom, Middletown, Middlefield, Durham, Haddam, East Haddam, Killingworth, Chester, Lyme, Deep River, Essex, Clinton, Westbrook, Old Saybrook, and Old Lyme.
+The planning region covers all of Middlesex County and the Lyme and Old Lyme areas of New London County.

+The Region's seventeen municipalities offer a variety of natural, physical, and cultural amenities.
 Natural amenities, such as beaches, forests, protected open spaces, and trail systems contribute extensively to the character of the Region.
 The built environment in the Region is diverse, including rural, agricultural, suburban, and urban settings, anchored by Middletown, the Region's only city.
 The Regional economy is supported by a variety of activity centers that range from vibrant historic centers to modern shopping centers and strong manufacturing centers.
 The Region is also home to several tourist destinations, including the Essex Steam Train, Gillette Castle, the Goodspeed Opera House, Brownstone Exploration & Discovery Park, and Powder Ridge Mountain and Ski Resort.